hueristiq/hqgologger/README.md

 # hqgologger

-hqgologger is a simple logging package to do structured logging in go.
+A Go (Golang) package for structured logging.

 ## Installation